Tiger II: Command variant

 The command variant of the Tiger II was designated Panzerbefehlswagen Tiger Ausf.
 B. It had two versions, Sd.Kfz.
 267 and Sd.Kfz.
 268. These had reduced ammunition capacity (only 63 rounds of 8.8 cm ammunition) to provide room for the extra radios and equipment, and had additional armour on the engine compartment.
 The Sd.Kfz.
 267 was to have used FuG 8 and FuG 5 radio sets, with the most notable external changes being a 2 m rod antenna mounted on the turret roof and a Sternantenne D ("Star antenna D"), mounted on an insulated base (the 105 mm Antennenfuß Nr.
 1), which was protected by a large armoured cylinder.
 This equipment was located on the rear decking in a position originally used for deep-wading equipment.
 The Sd.Kfz.
-268 used FuG 7 and FuG 5 radios with a two-metre rod antenna mounted on the turret roof and a 1.4 metre rod antenna mounted on the rear deck.
+268 used FuG 7 and FuG 5 radios with a 2 m rod antenna mounted on the turret roof and a 1.4 m rod antenna mounted on the rear deck.